wakatime/legal/privacy.md

   information if you purchase a premium version of WakaTime.
 Billing address and credit card information is securely passed to our payment processing partner and is not stored at WakaTime.
-* **Logged time content.** We collect and store the timestamps, file names, domain names, machine host names, project names, branch names, syntax languages, and detected dependencies from your usage of our [downloadable plugins][editors].
-We display the syntax languages and detected dependencies on your public profile.
-This information, excluding syntax language data and detected dependency data, will never be shared publicly without your consent.
+* **Plugin usage content.** We collect and store the timestamps, file names, domain names, machine host names, project names, branch names, editor names and versions, syntax languages, and detected dependencies from your usage of our [downloadable plugins][editors].
+Except for syntax languages, editor names, and detected dependency data, this information will never be shared publicly without your consent.
+We display the syntax languages, editor names, and detected dependencies on your public profile.
 * **Service integrations.** If you [integrate with a service][integrations] on WakaTime we will connect that service to ours.
 We do not receive or store your passwords or source code for any of these services.
 You can remove an